Orioles put Davis on DL with oblique strain

-CHICAGO -- The Baltimore Orioles have placed slugging first baseman Chris Davis on the 10-day disabled list because of a strained right oblique.
+CHICAGO -- The Baltimore Orioles placed slugging first baseman Chris Davis on the 10-day disabled list because of a strained right oblique on Wednesday.

-The Orioles announced the move before Wednesday's game against the Chicago White Sox.
+Manager Buck Showalter said Davis had trouble sleeping Tuesday night and likely won't begin any treatment for a few days.

-Davis left Monday's loss to Chicago after hitting a fly to right with the bases loaded in the third inning.
-He is batting .226 with 14 homers and 26 RBI.
+Davis left Monday's loss to the Chicago White Sox after hitting a fly to right with the bases loaded in the third inning.
+He is batting .226 with 14 homers and 26 RBIs.

 The Orioles also selected infielder David Washington's contract from Triple-A Norfolk and transferred outfielder Anthony Santander from the 10-day to the 60-day DL because of a strained right forearm.